keycloak/keycloak-quickstarts/fuse/README.md

 ````
 Wait until JBoss Fuse is started and Karaf terminal shows up.

-* Install the common set of RH-SSO features.
-First use this command to set the variable with the current RH-SSO version.
+* Install the common set of Keycloak features.
+First use this command to set the variable with the current Keycloak version.
 The version can be seen
 for example when you look at the [pom.xml](pom.xml) file of this quickstart and look at the content of element `<version>` .
 ````
 RHSSO_VERSION="<YOUR-RHSSO-VERSION-HERE>"